Publications

 zero-knowledge proofslookup argumentsverifiable databases

-IEEE DAPPS 2026Under submission
+IEEE DAPPS 2026Published

 LockFee: Refundable Transaction Admission via Time-Locked Collateral